mannepanne/mannepanne/README.md

 ## 🏆 Senior Product Manager | Discovery & Exploration Generalist

-Hello there!
 I thrive as the generalist in the room - connecting dots, herding cats, and synthesizing information to drive meaningful product outcomes.

 ---